-GUIDELINES DAFs should not be used to bolster the public support of charities that otherwise would not meet the public support test. \bigtriangledown PERMISSIBLE You may recommend a grant to a public charity that has been in existence for more than five years.
-If the public charity has been in existence for less than five years, NPT will complete additional due diligence on the organization, which may result in delayed processing. \bigotimes NOT PERMISSIBLE NPT will not approve a grant to a public charity that has been in existence for less than five years if the charity is controlled by the donor and/or members of the donor's family and makes no attempts to fundraise.
+GUIDELINES DAFs cannot be used to bolster the public support of charities that otherwise would not meet the public support test. \bigcirc PERMISSIBLE You may recommend a grant to a public charity that has been in existence for more than five years.
+If the public charity has been in existence for less than five years, additional due diligence of the organization may be required and could result in delayed processing. \bigotimes NOT PERMISSIBLE A grant to a public charity that has been in existence for less than five years cannot be made if the charity is controlled by the donor and/or members of the donor's family and makes no attempts to fundraise.